Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Algorithm

 \section{Algorithm}

-We now provide some implementation details on our proposed actor-critic style \citep{konda2000actor} algorithm, shown in \cref{algo:actor-critic}.\footnote{Our Python code is publicly available in the \href{https://github.com/acoache/RL-ElicitableDynamicRisk}{Github repository RL-ElicitableDynamicRisk}.} More specifically, we highlight the main steps of the two procedures: the \emph{critic} estimating the value function with a \emph{deep composite modelling procedure} in \cref{ssec:estimate-V}, and the \emph{actor} updating the policy via a \emph{policy gradient method} in \cref{ssec:update-policy}.
+We now provide some implementation details on our proposed actor-critic style \cite{konda2000actor} algorithm, shown in \cref{algo:actor-critic}.\footnote{Our Python code is publicly available in the \href{https://github.com/acoache/RL-ElicitableDynamicRisk}{Github repository RL-ElicitableDynamicRisk}.} More specifically, we highlight the main steps of the two procedures: the \emph{critic} estimating the value function with a \emph{deep composite modelling procedure} in \cref{ssec:estimate-V}, and the \emph{actor} updating the policy via a \emph{policy gradient method} in \cref{ssec:update-policy}.
 We interpret it as follows: the actor decides which actions to perform, while the critic evaluates the performance of these actions and how they should be adjusted to obtain better results.
 Note here that the method is thoroughly described for dynamic \CVaR{}, but one may be interested in generalising the framework to arbitrary $k$-elicitable dynamic spectral risk measures -- we do so in \cref{sec:generalization-spectral}.

-We consider problems of the form \cref{eq:optim-problem1}, and assume the one-step conditional risk measures are static \CVaR{}s at threshold $\alpha$ (i.e. $\riskmeas_{\timeidx}(\rv) := \CVaR_{\alpha}(\rv)$).
-Without loss of generality, we assume that time is embedded in the state space, i.e. $\statespace := \periodspace \times \statespace$, and with a slight abuse of notation, we only write time indices on the states.
-In what follows, suppose we only simulate $\Nbatchs$ full episodes composed of $\eplength$ transitions:
+We consider problems of the form \cref{eq:optim-problem1}, and assume the one-step conditional risk measures are one-step conditional \CVaR{}s at threshold $\alpha$.
+We also recall that time is embedded in the state space, which allows time-dependent policies.